-For those missing teeth, a smile may be a rare occurrence.
-If you’re embarrassed about an incomplete smile, our dentist can help.
-Dental implants can restore your full, healthy smile by replacing missing teeth with permanent, natural-looking prosthetics that blend seamlessly with your remaining teeth.
+For those with missing teeth, a smile may be a rare occurrence.
+If you’re embarrassed about an incomplete smile, Dr. Sutter can help.
+Dental implants from our Eugene, OR dentist can restore your full, healthy smile by replacing missing teeth with permanent, natural-looking prosthetics that blend seamlessly with your remaining teeth.

-Dental implants are so much more than basic replacement options like dentures or bridges.
-Dental implants are unique because they work to improve your jaw’s biting force to its fullest, allowing you to eat all the same foods you used to love!
+Dental implants are so much more than basic tooth replacement options like dentures or bridges.
+Dental implants are unique because they work to restore your jaw’s bite force to its fullest, allowing you to eat all the same foods you used to love!
 You can’t have that same confidence from other options because they’re only designed to replace the visible crown on top.
+This treatment has the potential to improve your everyday life, support your health, and provide you with decades of reliable function.
+Click below to read more about the many benefits of dental implants in Eugene.

 Furthermore, dental implant placement has a very high success rate for viable candidates.
 In fact, the average rate floats around 95 and 98 percent, even over a 10-year period!
 As long as you avoid tobacco products and keep up with your at-home oral care routine, there’s no reason any problems should appear.